Grupo Especial de Operaciones Federales (Argentina)

+History

 The GEOF is a specialized police unit of the General Directorate of International Terrorism and Complex Crimes.

 Although the existence of special forces in Argentina begins in 1930, the unit was officially created after the 1994 AMIA bombing.

 In 1994 its first section was established in Tucumán and in 1997 a second division was constituted in Rosario.
 In the next year the Buenos Aires group was formed.

+Training

 The unit's main training course stands for 20 weeks and is divided in two periods, with only 15% common approvals.
 Topics include sniping, HALO/HAHO parachuting, martial arts, offensive driving, and explosives, known as the "brechero" one.

 The GEOF constantly trains with special units of other countries like the FBI Hostage Rescue Team, the US Army Green Berets, the Israeli Yamam and numerous SWAT groups.

+Power

 The GEOF, nicknamed 4T (todo tiempo-todo terreno, all weather-all terrain), has full powers in all jurisdictions of the country.